Blog-Reference and Blog-Reference

 From the graphics, it is immediately obvious that Keynes’ foundational identity “Income = value of output” is false.
 Why?
 Because Keynes did not come to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)#1

-Because economists ― Keynes, Keynesians, Post Keynesians, Anti-Keynesians and all the rest ― cannot even do the elementary mathematics of accounting the profit theory is false since Adam Smith.#2 This means because economists cannot do their little math ALL of economics is proto-scientific rubbish.
+Because economists ― Keynes, Keynesians, Post Keynesians, Anti-Keynesians and all the rest ― cannot even do the elementary mathematics of accounting, the profit theory is false since Adam Smith.#2 This means because economists are too stupid for simple math ALL of economics is proto-scientific rubbish.

 #1 See also ‘Economists do not solve problems, they are the problem’